dkesada/dbnR/README.md

 # dbnR

 An implementation of Gaussian dynamic Bayesian networks (GDBN) structure learning and inference based on Marco Scutari's package bnlearn (http://www.bnlearn.com/).
 The structure learning algorithm implemented is a variation on Ghada Trabelsi's dynamic max-min hill climbing (https://tel.archives-ouvertes.fr/tel-00996061/document).
-The inference is performed via particle filtering.
+The inference is performed either via the particle filtering offered by bnlearn or by doing exact inference over the multivariate Gaussian equivalent of a net implemented in this package.
 A visualization tool is implemented for GDBNs and bnlearn's BNs via the visNetwork package (https://github.com/datastorm-open/visNetwork).

 ## Getting Started